Hodgkin's Lymphoma: An Overview

 - Being infected with the Epstein-Barr virus (EBV)

-- Having a first-degree relative (parent, brother, or sister) with Hodgkin's lymphoma.
+- Having a first-degree relative (parent, brother, or sister) with the disease.